If you want to be a savvy trader, you should know how to read earnings reports.

 The 10-Q isn’t light reading — these documents are often more than 100 pages.

-Quarterly Earning Reports vs. Earning Reports
+Quarterly Earnings Reports vs. Earnings Reports

-The SEC requires companies to file quarterly earnings reports no later than 45 days following the end of the quarter, and the annual report must be filed no later than 90 days following the end of the fiscal year.
+The SEC requires companies to file quarterly earnings reports no later than 45 days following the end of the quarter, and the annual report must be filed no later than 90 days after the end of the fiscal year.

 Stock Market Earnings Reports

-When is Earnings Season?
+When Is Earnings Season?

 Ah, earnings season: the most wonderful time of the year!

-When you talk about earnings season, you’re talking about the times when the earnings reports are publicly released.
-Technically, a company has 45 days following the close of the quarter to make the filing.
+When you talk about earnings season, you’re talking about the times when companies release their earnings reports in droves.

-For traders, earnings season is always a very busy time of year.
+For traders, earnings season is always a busy time of year.
 This is particularly true for those who take long positions, as it’s frequently the larger market-cap companies whose results set trends and move the market.

 Financial advisors and analysts rely heavily on quarterly reports, too.
 They use them to make decisions about investments and to create estimates.

-The Components of the Quarterly Report
+How to Read Earnings Reports: The Components of the Quarterly Report

-The first part of the quarterly earnings report includes financial information.
+The first part of the earnings report includes financial information.
 Here’s a review of some of the most important components: